Alpena Oil Company

 v) Listen for nervous responses

-REMEMBER, CUSTOMER MUST PROVE TO YOU THEY ARE OF LEGAL AGE TO BUY
+REMEMBER, CUSTOMERS MUST PROVE TO YOU THEY ARE OF LEGAL AGE TO BUY TOBACCO

 34. RETAIL FRAUD